SpankyToot/N64-PicoHZ/README.md

 Pressing reset will reboot the console as normal.

 Holding reset for 0.8sec or more will reboot the console and enable/disable the overclock and change the indicator led to match.

+## Future plans
+None?
+No plan to add 3.0 multiplier support, never has a N64 that could handle it without immediately crashing.